-The Advantages Of Shooting Alone Or With Others
+The Advantages Of Photographing Alone Or With Others

 Have you ever wondered what is the best option….
 To do photography on your own or to travel with a group?

 In this article, I discuss what I see as the advantages and disadvantages of doing a photography trip solo as compared to going on a photo workshop.

 It is certainly easier and more fun to attend a Photography Workshop, as explained in my article on them.
 However, there are advantages of going solo, which is what I do almost all the time.

 The biggest advantage is the total flexibility of your itinerary.
 I occasionally arrive in an area, only to discover that the conditions are not very good.
 I wind up staying one night and then head down the road to another location the next day, which could be 200 miles away.

 Even with good conditions, I enjoy being able to decide which location I want to shoot in a area on a moment’s notice.
 Where I go each morning can easily depend on what the sky is doing in the different directions when I go out to the car in the pre-dawn darkness.
 I can make last minute decisions all day long.